PlatONnetwork/docs/docs/Python-SDK.md

   parameter:

-- `address`: String-the address of the code to be read
+- `address`: String-the address of the code to be read.
-- `defaultBlock`: Number|String-Optional, use this parameter to override the platon.defaultBlock attribute value
+- `defaultBlock`: Number|String-Optional, use this parameter to override the platon.defaultBlock attribute value.

 return value: